 You can visit if you have any sort of account with Virgin Money, although you need to register in advance here.
 On your first visit, they will (on sight of photo ID and proof of your account) give you an access card.
 You can bring in guests without problems.

 Note that these are NOT bank branches.
 You cannot undertake banking services even if you want to, and there is absolutely no attempt to sell you anything whilst you are there.

 This is the ‘library’ bit.
 In an impressive move, you can take an iPad from the shelf and use it for browsing whilst in the lounge.
-(There is also free wi-fi for your own devices.)
-There are 2 Macs as well as you can see, along with newspapers and magazines.
+There is also free wi-fi for your own devices.
+There are two Macs as well as you can see, along with newspapers and magazines.

 It is not a bad perk.
 If Virgin Money begins to issue the Virgin Atlantic credit cards then cardholders would get access anyway, but I wouldn’t be surprised if – as part of this new partnership – Virgin Atlantic Gold, and possibly Silver, status card holders are allowed in anyway from 2018.
 Let’s see.

 How to earn Virgin Points from UK credit cards (June 2021)

 As a reminder, there are various ways of earning Virgin Points from UK credit cards.
 Many cards also have generous sign-up bonuses.

 You can choose from two official Virgin Atlantic credit cards (apply here, one has a bonus of 15,000 Points):